 Where are you based?

-Portland, Oregon but my family lives in Virginia so I often fly back for weddings there too.
+Currently Richmond, Virginia but I have family in Portland, Oregon so I often fly back for weddings there too.
 I’m also open to travel anywhere in the world to photograph your wedding!

 What makes you different than other photographers?

 I shoot both film and digital images at your wedding.
 This means that I usually show up with 5 or 6 different kinds of cameras to give you a variety of images.
 The majority of the day is shot digitally, but I like to use my film cameras during the one-on-one time with the couple.
 You will get polaroids, holga images, and double exposures.
 To me, this is the time to take the images that truly capture your relationship with each other.
 My favorite film camera of all time is the Holga, and you can see of my fine art holga work here.